 - Identify what else do I need to know (any needs, interests or other considerations); and

-- Include copies of documents likely to make the mediation more productive or to materially advance settlement prospects (only the key docs and tell me what sections are important).
-Please do not attach hundreds of pages of exhibits.
+- Include copies of documents likely to make the mediation more productive or to materially advance settlement prospects (only the key docs and highlight or somehow indicate the important sections).
+Separate the docs into separate files and give them descriptive names like, Ex.
+A 2020.5.8 Engagement Letter.

 At the mediation, you and your client should be prepared to answer the following:

 - What are your goals: big and small?
 Think about what you need short of a full settlement.
 For example, one party just wanted to get a demand.
-Another wanted to information about insurance coverage.
-Yet another wanted an efficient discovery plan if complete settlement dwasn’t possible.
-One wanted to be heard.
+Another wanted information about insurance coverage.
+Yet another wanted an efficient discovery plan if complete settlement wasn’t possible.
+One just wanted to be heard.

 - What is keeping the case from settling?
 And no, saying the other side is being obstinate is not really an answer.